Amazon Echo 2 review

 What this means is that the Echo 2 is no more or less capable than the original – or the £49.99 Echo Dot.
 They can all do the same things.

 Other Echo models have extra features and you can read about them in our comparison of every Amazon Echo.

-The good news first: the microphones do seem to work better than on the original Echo and Echo Dot, specifically when there are other people talking or the Echo 2 is already playing music loudly.
+The microphones do seem to work better than on the original Echo and Echo Dot, specifically when there are other people talking or the Echo 2 is already playing music loudly.

 I couldn’t really notice any difference in how well it recognised the ‘Alexa’ wake word, although it could be that there are less ‘false positives’.
 First-gen devices often respond when they hear something that sounds like Alexa, but isn’t.

 The Echo is smaller, better looking and cheaper than the original.
-However, it doesn’t sound quite as good and lacks bass.
+It has a removable shell so you can change its appearance, too.

 With a couple of other tweaks and improvements, it's considerably better value than the original was when it cost £149.99.